pulumi/pulumi-terraform-bridge/pkg/tfgen/test_data/convertExamples/aws_lambda_function_out.md

 		if param := cfg.Get("lambdaFunctionName"); param != "" {
 			lambdaFunctionName = param
 		}
+		// This is to optionally manage the CloudWatch Log Group for the Lambda Function.
-		example, err := cloudwatch.NewLogGroup(ctx, "example", &cloudwatch.LogGroupArgs{
+		// If skipping this resource configuration, also add "logs:CreateLogGroup" to the IAM policy below. example, err := cloudwatch.NewLogGroup(ctx, "example", &cloudwatch.LogGroupArgs{
 			RetentionInDays: pulumi.Int(14),
 		})